The Generation Game

 Way back in the mists of time old Brucie boy hosted with co-host, and (at the time) wife Anthea 'Teeth' Redfern.
 He regularly asked her to 'Give us a twirl', she replied 'Cadbury's haven't invented them yet' (not really).
 He also sang the show's theme tune (see below).
 Of course, when he sang "Life is the name of the game" which is wrong of course, since The Generation Game was the name of the game.
 With inaccuracies like that it's no wonder he left.

 He was replaced by Larry 'Camp' Grayson with Isla St Clair.
 Larry Grayson was camp, there's no denying that.
 His catchphrase was "Shut That Door" and he was a popular host.
 He didn't try to be Brucie and he did this by having his own style.
 As well as camping it up, he constantly gave the impression that he didn't know quite what he was supposed to be doing or even where he was meant to stand, but this was mostly put on - and the audience and viewers loved it, especially when he tried out the games himself and inevitably made a complete hash of it - which Brucie rarely, if ever, did.
-But even when Larry did get himself in a jam, Isla St Clair was always there to get him out of it - the two had an excellent rapport with much amusing banter - and she also took on the role of explaining the games.
+But even when Grayson did get himself in a jam, Isla St Clair was always there to get him out of it - the two had an excellent rapport with much amusing banter - and she also took on the role of explaining the games.
 Grayson also asked "What are the Scores on the Doors, Isla?" but Jim Morrison was unavailable for comment.

 Then shock of shocks, it ended.